The Houston Chronicle has a great interview with NASA’s “Original Flight Director”, Chris Kraft:

 Astronauts want to do something that has some excitement to it.
 The engineers that come to Johnson Space Center want to do something.
 You go talk to the guys who were doing Constellation (NASA’s now-scuttled plan to return to the moon), and the reason they came to NASA was to go back to the moon.
 They’re all leaving now.
 The leaders are leaving for a lot of other reasons also, but they’re leaving because there’s no future that they want to be involved in.
 And that’s unfortunate.
 You’ve got to have a reason for people to give you their lives, which is what I did.
 I gave NASA my life not because they asked me to, but because I wanted to.
 I had a reason.
 But I just don’t think that’s there now.

-When I left, NASA was still in the infancy of Space Station planning, but even at the end of the Mir program when I left, the grand plans for returning to the Moon and pressing on with manned Mars missions were fading rapidly.
+When I left, NASA was still in the infancy of Space Station planning.
+Even though we were at the end of the Mir program when I left, the grand plans for returning to the Moon and pressing on with manned Mars missions were fading rapidly.
 I feel for my friends still there… they believe, as I do, that we *CAN* do these things and that we *SHOULD* do these things.

 Now all we need is the fiscal and concrete support to *DO* those things… and NASA can return to her former glory.